segunak/ScreenNameGenerator/README.md

 # Screen Name Generator

-A Flutter application that generates a random screen name.
+An overwhelmingly pedestrian Flutter application that generates a random screen name.
+Built for learning purposes.

 ## Why Though